Disney delaying Florida campus but not because of tensions - NewsBreak

 Disney delaying Florida campus but not because of tensions

-LAKE BUENA VISTA, Fla.
-(AP) — The Walt Disney Co. is delaying by more than three years the opening of a campus in Florida to which 2,000 workers were being relocated from Southern California to work in digital technology, finance and product development.
+The Walt Disney Co. is delaying by more than three years the opening of a campus in central Florida to which 2,000 workers were being relocated from Southern California to work in digital technology, finance and product development.

-Despite being targeted in recent months by Florida Gov. Ron DeSantis and the Florida Legislature, Disney officials said Thursday that the delay had nothing to do with tensions with state officials.Bam Margera found safe in Florida: reports

 Comments / 0